 Google recently celebrated its 19th birthday, demonstrating that search is neither a new fad or an old concept.
 It plays a significant part in every aspect of our lives.
 Have a question about how something works?
 Google it.
 Need directions to the nearest Starbucks?
 Google it.

 Although SEO is not a new concept, Google has changed quite a bit in 19 years.
+The changes that netizens had to get acclimatised because of the changes Google has actualised has changed the structure of many a website.
+Talking about changes, if you were to see them here, you’d understand from your analysis the various newer factors that have to be considered while designing a website.
 So has our strategy.
 In this post, we’ll go over the future of SEO and the latest tips and trends for making your business more visible online.

 1. Mobile Search and Usability

 More than 50% of searches are done on mobile, making it extremely important that your website is mobile-friendly.
 Websites that are not optimized for mobile can make it difficult for viewers to navigate, putting your brand in a spot for risking visitors.
 Overall, Google wants its visitors to have a good search experience, so it will reward and dock web pages based on mobile-usability.
 For example, if your website does not promote an easy mobile experience for the user, or if it’s just not optimized for mobile viewing, you can expect to see your web page rank lower in the search results.

 2. Rich Snippets & Cards

 Rich Snippets and Cards are extremely beneficial for brands with visual products.
 Rich Snippets are images that show up alongside your web page’s listing on the search results page while Rich Cards are contained in a carousel at the top of the search results page.
 Both of these give your brand the opportunity to attract attention from a viewer and encourage them to engage more with the web page if the image appeals to them.
 Both Snippets and Cards enhance the mobile-user experience also, which could enhance your search result listing quality score.